matt-harvey/tabulo/README.md

 [![Code Climate][CC img]][Code Climate]
 [![Awesome][AR img]][Awesome Ruby]

-Tabulo is a terminal table generator for Ruby.
+Tabulo is a Ruby library for generating plain text tables (also known as &ldquo;terminal tables&rdquo;
+or &ldquo;ASCII tables&rdquo;).
 It is both highly configurable and very easy to use.

 _Quick API:_